welikecoding/WeLikeCustomSkulls/README.md

 ## Roadmap

-- Get custom skulls by value and signature instead of just players
+- Get custom skulls by value instead of just players